nickcam/DirectionalLineSymbol/README.md

 ...and all sorted.
 But to do that had to add graphic specific functions and event handlers for graphics layers and the map (only once though) within DirectionalLineSymobl.
 So I can understand why this isn't in the actual api, but wanted a solution anyway.

 Code is commented and the options explained in the constructor.
-How to use is in index.html and on the example site: http://directionallinesymbol.azurewebsites.net/
+How to use is in index.html which is the same as this example page: http://directionallinesymbol.azurewebsites.net/

 Add to, edit or find bugs, thanks!